elearning-x/certificat-ia/Part_1/1.2/p1_2_lab_correction_estimation_en.md

 <div class="licence">
 <span><img src="media/logo_IPParis.png" /></span>
-<span>Lisa Bedin<br />Pierre André CORNILLON<br />Eric MATZNER-LOBER</span>
+<span>Lisa BEDIN<br />Pierre André CORNILLON<br />Eric MATZNER-LOBER</span>
 <span>Licence CC BY-NC-ND</span>
 </div>

 +++

+Point estimation is a fundamental concept in statistics, where we endeavor to estimate a parameter of a distribution based on observations from a sample.
-Point estimation involves estimating a parameter of a distribution (e.g. the mean, or the parameters of the parametric density function...) from the observation of a sample.
-In this tutorial, we'll be:
+This parameter could be anything from the mean, variance, or even the parameters of a parametric density function that best describes the underlying population distribution.
-* observing numerically that the empirical mean is an asymptotically normal estimator of the mean,
-* looking at several methods for performing point estimation on simulated data,
-* comparing several fitted distributions on real data.
+In this tutorial, we will explore various methods for making these estimations.

 # Python Modules